-Sanitation Minister commissions €20m Kumasi Wastewater Treatment Plant
+Sanitation Minister commissions €20M Kumasi wastewater treatment plant

 The Asafohene/Akwamuhene, who also doubles as the Akwamu Division of the Kumasi Traditional Council, Akyamfour Asafo Boakye Agemang-Bonsu, who delivered a speech on behalf of the Asantehene, Otumfuo Osei Tutu II, applauded the efforts of the Executive Chairman of JGC, Dr Joseph Siaw Agyepong, for his “outstanding business acumen” and practical and innovative solutions to waste management problems in the country.

-The Asantehene said development was the product of the policies pursued by government.
+The Asantehene said development was the product of the policies pursued by the government.

 In line with the above and to ensure sustainable development, he entreated governments to create policies that support initiatives and innovations.